 In 1884, the amateur team became professional as a member of the Union Association.
 Kalbfus started in right field on 18 April 1884 getting a hit in five at bats in the first game played at Capital park between Washington and Baltimore.
 He scored a run in what turned out to be a losing effort.
 An article describing his lone game adds this about Capital Park: “The condition of the grounds was an agreeable surprise.
 As now arranged, very few balls will be batted over the fence, and after sodding the field will be in excellent shape… Increased accommodations will be provided to-day for spectators, so that all can have seats.”

 Anyway… He moved to the mound in amateur circles and never approached playing professionally again.
 Kalbfus was active in other circles – he was a private in Company B of the Washington Light Infantry in 1883.

 Charles Henry Kalbfus was born 28 December 1864, the first of four children, to Thomas and Mary (Thomas) Kalbfus.
 Thomas was a publisher of the Washington Sun-Herald.
 Not long after playing his lone professional game, he married Josephine Mallory and they had three children.
 He worked for years as a clerk for the United States Post Office.
-He passed away in 1941.
+He passed away on November 18, 1941.